 In the 1871 census, James Copland (aged 12) was recorded living with (presumably his grandmother) Jane Coupland (aged 51 and head of the household) at 53 King Street in the district/parish of Stonehouse, Lanarkshire County, along with Cornelius Coupland, her son.

 By the time of the 1871 census, the Neilson/Nelson/Nilson family were no longer recorded in Sorn.
-William's death after 1861 likely had something to do with this.
+William Neilson's death after 1861 likely had something to do with this.
 It is not yet possible to locate the family.

-The 1871 census shows William Neilson (aged 36) and Grace Copeland Neilson (aged 34) and children living at No 2 Deaffan Rows, Lesmahagow, Lanark with his wife's uncle William Copeland, his husband Janet, and their daughter Marion.
+The 1871 census shows William Neilson (aged 36) and Grace Copeland Neilson (aged 34) and children living at No 2 Draffan Rows, Lesmahagow, Lanark with his wife's uncle William Copeland, his husband Janet, and their daughter Marion.
 (Ref 649/1/15).
-William Copeland and William Neilson are both recorded as 'gas coal miners'.

 The census shows the following individuals: